kdshah6593/the-sports-report-frontend/Notes.md

 7. Check that routing is properly configured

 8. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

+9. All fetch requests should have jwt token added to them